 - ✓ We want to help you from the moment you have a great idea for a project! - ✓ Our early and continued involvement throughout project planning will save you time and money. - ✓ You can develop your Environmental Impact Assessment as you go through this early coordination process.

 As summarized in the table, there are specific ways we can assist at every phase of project planning.

 Project Phase Great Idea!
 Site Selection Assess Existing Conditions Site Plan/Design Permit Tasks Prepare a Brief Description: Purpose of the project.
 Need for the project.
 Basic Project Requirements.
 Identify a site that: Complies with regulations.
 Is available for use.
 Meets your basic project requirements.
 Compile existing site information.
 Conduct all field studies required.
 Avoid adverse impacts to the extent practicable.
 Incorporate agency design requirements.
 Prepare Operations Plan and Construction Plan.
-Prepare complete & accurate applications.
+Prepare complete &amp; accurate applications.
 Meet with agencies as you prepare applications.
 Outcome Brief Project Description Best Project Site Understanding of Site Opportunities and Constraints Best Design at the Best Site Permit /Approval Benefit to You A good start to saving time and money.
-Avoid significant adverse impacts early- when it is easy and costs you nothing. ldentify "no build areas" before design.
+Avoid significant adverse impacts early- when it is easy and costs you nothing.
+Identify "no build areas" before design.
 Enhance property value.Reduce operating costs.Reduce permits required.
-Permit will be granted with minimal conditions.
-We Can Help Get you started on the right track.
+Permit will be granted with minimal conditions We Can Help Get you started or the right track.
 Coordinate with other agencies to develop permit/approval plan.
-Assist in identifying special studies required Direct you toward existing information.
+Assist in identifying special studies required.
+Direct you toward existing information.
 Provide guidance for mitigation.
 Prepare final permit/approval list.
 Assist with application preparation.
-[Scoping: Meet with anyone who may be interested in or have information on your project.
-Project Purpose. ect Requirements.
+Scoping: Meet with anyone who may be interested in or have information on your project.
+Project Purpose.
+Project Requirements.
 Alternatives Analysis.
-Mitigation.
-Existing Conditions.
 Permits Required.
 Project Description.
 Alternatives Analysis.
+Support permit application.
 Mitigation.
-Impact Analysis.
-Compile EIA to support permit application.